coralproject/talk/docs/source/integrating/asset-management.md

 ```

 Or you can enable lazy rendering by default on all assets using ENV variable `TALK_DEFAULT_LAZY_RENDER=TRUE`
+_*Note: This feature requires Talk version 4.6.8 or greater_

 #### Show Comments Button
  You can hide the comments section until a user clicks button, then trigger the embed to render